Disclosure: GTM Bud is our product. We mention it in this guide to show how the strategies apply in practice, and we call out its limits honestly.

 The only four metrics you need:

-• Outreach volume: How many new prospects did you contact this week?
+- Outreach volume: how many new prospects did you contact this week?

-• Reply rate: What percentage responded (positive, negative, or neutral)?
+- Reply rate: what percentage responded (positive, negative, or neutral)?

-• Meeting rate: How many replies converted into a call or meeting?
+- Meeting rate: how many replies converted into a call or meeting?

-• Close rate: How many meetings turned into paid projects?
+- Close rate: how many meetings turned into paid projects?

-Work the math backward from your revenue goal.
-Say you need $10,000/month and your average project is $5,000.
-That means two new clients per month.
-If your close rate is 50%, you need four meetings.
+Work the math backward from your goal.
+Say you want two new clients per month.
+If your close rate is 50%, you need four meetings to get there.
 If your meeting rate is 10%, you need 40 replies.
-At a 15% reply rate, that is about 270 outreach messages per month — roughly 70 per week.
+At a 15% reply rate, that is roughly 270 outreach messages per month, or about 70 per week.
+That is entirely achievable for one person spending 30 to 45 minutes a day on outbound.

 A baseline to aim for:

-Reply rate (cold email)5-15%
+| Reply rate (cold email) | 5-15% |

-Meeting rate (from replies)25-50%
+| Meeting rate (from replies) | 25-50% |

-Close rate (from meetings)30-60%
+| Close rate (from meetings) | 30-60% |

-7. Build a system so outbound runs on autopilot
+8. Build a system so outbound runs on autopilot

 The goal is not to make outbound your full-time job.
 It is to build a system that takes 30 minutes per day and produces a steady flow of conversations.